pboardman/tumblr2pc/README.md

 ## Notes for tumblr2pcv2.py

+This version use the tumblr API v2 but it is not complete.
+Some types of posts are not implemented yet.

 Requirement:
 - youtube-dl

-This version use the tumblr API v2 but it is not complete.
-Some types of posts are not implemented yet.
+TODO:
+- loading bar ( [===   ]50% )
+- implement sound posts download